Why do we want to start online monitoring?

 Will your systems reduce jobs/employment?

 No, our systems will increase safety for employees, productivity, and visibility of the assets.
 Our products provide real-time alarms and data that need to be monitored by employees.
-DR offers comprehensive training not only on the systems deployed, but the logic behind the functions and understanding of transformer operation and the physics that affect equipment in service.
+Dynamic Ratings offers comprehensive training not only on the systems deployed, but the logic behind the functions and understanding of transformer operation and the physics that affect equipment in service.

 Do your systems work with any transformer?